PixiEditor/PixiEditor/README.md

 ## About PixiEditor

-PixiEditor aims to be all-in-one solution for 2D image editing, we aim to achieve this by building a solid foundation with basic functionalities, and exposing complex extension system, that would customize PixiEditor for all your needs.
+PixiEditor aims to be all-in-one solution for 2D image editing, we want to achieve this by building a solid foundation with built-in tools for editing raster and vector graphics, procedural artworks, animations and more.
+To fully customize PixiEditor for all of your 2D needs, we built advanced Node Graph rendering, that allows for creating basically anything.
+From tiled texturing workspace, procedural animations that wouldn't be possible to make by hand, to even rendering 3D shapes.

 The project started as a pixel-art editor, but quickly evolved into something much more complex.
 Version 1.0 was downloaded over 100 000 times on all platforms and received 93% positive rating on Steam.